 As counsellors we are here ready to help you.
 It is important to speak about feelings of bereavement, not to bottle them up.

-If you have lost a loved one, talking about what you feel and think can really help.
 When someone close to us dies we experience a variety of emotions.
-Bereavement and grief counselling really can help the healing process.
+If you have lost a loved one talking about what you feel and think can really help.
+Bereavement counselling and grief counselling really can help the healing process.

-However much we thought we had prepared for this moment, we may still feel numb and shocked.
-We may be deeply upset, and at the same time relieved that we can now make plans for our own future.
-Losing someone close to us can be one of the toughest things we have to go through in our lives.
-We all cope with bereavement in different ways and there is never a right or a wrong way to go about it.
+However much we thought we had prepared for the death, we may still feel numb and shocked.
+We may be deeply upset, and at the same time relieved.
+We might feel guilty that we can now make plans for our own future.
+Losing someone close to us can be one of the most confusing things we ever have to go through.
+We all cope with bereavement in different ways.
+There is not necessarily a right or a wrong way to grieve.

 You may also feel guilty that you are thinking of yourself at this time.
-These are all natural and quite normal reactions that you may feel long after the bereavement itself.
-Coping with it is a long process.
+You may feel guilty that you don’t want to think about recent events.
+These are all natural and quite normal reactions.
+Coping with bereavement is a long process.
 If you feel you need help in coping with your feelings at this time, call for an appointment.

 Symptoms of Bereavement or Grief

 - Physical Pain – Tightness in the body, Breathlessness, Lack of energy.

 - Obsession with the Deceased, Sleeplessness and Lack of appetite.

 Some people find it helpful to understand bereavement through five stages; Denial, Anger, Bargaining, Depression, and Acceptance.
 These stages can also apply to personal change, trauma and emotional upset, resulting from factors other than death and dying.

 It has long been recognised that people have their own individual journey for coming to terms with death and bereavement.
 The phases and stages of grief often taught on counselling courses can give a false impression that one must move through each phase or the grieving process is not complete.
 This is untrue.